 Wrist and arm position

 How you hold the throttle is important for good control.
 I see many newbies with their wrists and/elbows in the wrong position; and that is that they’re too low.

 Your elbows should be up high enough so that you have the most leverage and range of motion to control the bike.
 Your hand should grip the throttle so that you can comfortably twist it all the way to wide open throttle.

-Dirt bike throttle position
+Dirt bike throttle position – what is it?

 Dirt bikes have a ¼ turn throttle, but you’ll only use a portion of it the majority of the time.
 A ¼ turn throttle simply means that it rotates about 90 degrees around the handlebar to give you a “full throttle” position.

 When just starting out, you should only use small inputs – ⅛-¼ of throttle.
 This looks very small when watching your hand turn the throttle, but it’s enough to accelerate at a moderate speed.